austinengelbrecht/austinengelbrecht/README.md

 # Hey, I'm Austin

-I am a front-end web developer working hard to become a full-stack developer
+I am a front-end web developer working hard to become a full-stack developer.

 ![A photo of Austin Engelbrecht](austin_engelbrecht.jpg)